haarer/toolchain68k/README.md

 Main Goal:
 Build a toolchain for 68k, avr and cortex-m3 and cortex-m4  cross developement using recent compilers and libraries.

+This supports development for various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery, Blue Pill )

+The used toolchain versions are
- * gcc 9.1.0
+ * gcc 9.2.0
  * binutils 2.32 (with avr size patch for avr target)
  * gdb 8.3
  * newlib 3.1.0
  * avr-libc 2.0.0
  * avrdude 6.3
- * texane/stlink
+ * texane/stlink (pulled from github)

-The build script is supporting the m68k-elf, avr and arm-none-eabi targets, intended for developement on various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery, Blue Pill )
+The build script can build for the following target architectures
+ * m68k-elf
+ * avr
+ * arm-none-eabi

-The script can be used on Windows 10 with MSYS2, on Debian 9.
-It may work on other platforms but i dont run tests for other platforms.
+The script works on Windows 10 with MSYS2 and on Debian 9.
+It may work on other platforms but i dont run any tests.

+The toolchains are either installed into a directory or packaged into archives suitable for the platform ide.
+The archives can be used with eclipse or with make files as well - just unpack them.

+The releases section of this git repo contains pre built toolchains.
+This can be used as package repository for platformio and there is a platform definition referencing the toolchain packages for platformio use.
+See https://github.com/haarer/platform-atmelavr .

 There are example projects for m68k and avr.

 # Prepare Build Environment for Windows and MSYS
 all commands are to be typed into the msys shell